andreivisan/andreivisan.github.io/_posts/2015-12-10-nodejs-crawler-using-simplecrawler-and-cheerio.md

 }
 ```

-So, as you can see above I setted an element called `base` which holds the class of the base element containing all my articles.
-If you use `Firebug` or `Developer tools` you cand check the homepage of my blog and see that the element that holds all my posts is a `selection` tag with class `.archive`.
+So, as you can see above I set an element called `base` which holds the class of the base element containing all my articles.
+If you use `Firebug` or `Developer tools` you can check the homepage of my blog and see that the element that holds all my posts is a `selection` tag with class `.archive`.
 I applied the same logic for the title and the date.

 Bellow is the code for the scrapper found in `scrapper/index.js`: